 New England's Glorious Gardens

 One of the great traditions that bind New England to Old England is a love of gardening.
-Across the six states the wealth of horticultural delights ranges from public spaces to private places.
+Across New England, the wealth of horticultural delights ranges from public spaces to private places.
 Here is just a taste of the variety on offer.

 To the west, the Berkshire Hills have some magnificent estates.
 In Stockbridge, Naumkeag is famous for the Blue Steps, with fountains, stairs and birches; in Lenox, The Mount’s magnificent gardens were designed by its owner, the author Edith Wharton.
 Another wonderful garden destination is Cape Cod, where Heritage Museum & Gardens in Sandwich is known for rhododendrons and daylilies.
 Thousands of rhododendron shrubs burst into bloom during the last two weeks of May and the first two weeks of June.
 And while on the Cape, be sure to visit Martha’s Vineyard’s horticultural and botanical landmark, Polly Hill Arboretum, where rare trees and shrubs from around the world are set among stone walls, meadows and fields.